Optimization of Fully Controlled Sweeping Processes: Examples

 The last case gives us the relationship

 and tells us that the controls $\ou_1(\cdot)$ and $\ou_2(\cdot)$ are constant on the interval $[0,t^\ast)$ provided that $\lm>0$.
 (It is shown below that the case where $\lm=0$ cannot occur).
 Moreover, in this situation we get that $\eta(1)+\gg([t^\ast,1])>0$, which implies that the optimal trajectory eventually hits the boundary.
+Indeed, $\eta >0$ or $\gamma [t^\ast,1]>0$ imply (by \eqref{42c} and by the measure nonatomicity conditions) that the constraint is eventually active.
+The sliding condition then implies that the constraint remains active until the final time.
 Since the optimal performance on the interval $[0,t^\ast]$ can be obviously obtained with $\ou_1(t),\ou_2(t)\le 0$ a.e., it follows that on $[0,t^\ast]$ the optimal control pair is constant.
 Thus is natural to assume that the optimal control pair is constant also on $(t^\ast,1]$ together with the normal vector $\eta(t)$, i.e., we conclude that

 Supposing that $\ox$ slides along the boundary ${\bd}\,C$ on $[t^\ast,1]$ gives us the expression

 Consequently, we arrive at the equation for the hitting time

 which results in the formula